RedditRecs

 Reddit Icon

-JedJinto • 16 days ago
+JedJinto • about 1 month ago

 This is exactly what I'm going through right now.
 Ultimately I'd like to find a mouse with a shape thats an evolution of the g305.
 I've been looking at elo shapes to find a similar mouse but they don't really provide the curves of the mouse just the overall silhouette and size.
 Some of the mouse I've tried are the Razer Orochi v2, fantech aria, Razer viper, mchose l7, pulsar x2h, zaopin z1.
 So far I've liked the fantech aria shape the most out of all the mice I've tried but there hasn't been anything quite like the g305 shape other than ofcourse it's clone mice.